EmmanuelOwusu/GENE-CLASSIFICATION/README.md

 * This indicates that, these kernels work well on the data set.

-* In addition, simple models performed better than SVM in general.
+* In addition, simple models performed better than Support VM in general.